simonhjsong/grails3-shiro/README.md

 Left to do
 ----------

-* Test with a grails 3 app
+* Test with a grails 3 app (run scripts, Travis tests)
 * Get more eye-balls to check, correct the code (hopefully you)

 Goals